Ahrkylien/BF1942-GC-Mos-Entha/README.md

 # ToDos
 - Create lightmaps (create new blender file with proper lighting)
   - Fix some uv mappings if needed
+- Create terrain shadows (and a proper texture anyway)
 - Add more props
 - Add CTF mode